9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 We suggest absolutely avoiding not-free-standing tents, it’s very common to find perfect sheltered camping spots where is impossible to plant a stake (or peg), it may be concrete, wood or whatever (like for example the magical gazebos of Korea, or porches of the Shinto Shrines in Japan), you can also find kinds of soil where pitching is really complex, like hardened soils or sand.

-We suggest taking with you a half-freestanding tent like this (you can use ropes and tight it somewhere), or even better a completely free-standing one like this (the super expensive tent of my dreams).
-Don’t forget also to bring a few spare pegs (stakes), soon or later you’re going to lose at least one.
+We suggest taking a half-freestanding tent like this (you can use ropes to tie it somewhere), or, even better, a completely free-standing one like this (the super expensive tent of my dreams).
+Don’t forget to bring a few spare pegs (stakes).
+Sooner or later, you’re going to lose at least one.

 Almost all the tents listed here are 80-100% freestanding, some need stakes just for the vestibules.

-Another important factor to take into consideration when choosing a camping tent is the possibility to pitch its inner igloo alone, without necessarily needing to put the fly on it.
+Another important factor to consider when choosing a camping tent is the possibility of pitching its inner igloo alone, without needing to put the fly on it.

-Pitching just the inner tent is great in hot weather and, if the tent is mostly made of mesh fabric, can allow some great stargazing without being bothered by mosquitos.
+Pitching just the inner tent is great in hot weather and, if the tent is mostly mesh, can allow great stargazing without being bothered by mosquitoes.

 Living Space: 1-man tent VS 2-person tents VS 3-person tents

-One could assume that a 2-person tent is good for 2 persons but that’s not always true.
-Depending on how much time you’ll spend in your tent, a tight living space may result in a loss of comfort and a drop in your love for camping.
+One could assume that a 2-person tent is good for 2 persons, but that’s not always true.
+Depending on how much time you’ll spend in your tent, a tight living space may lead to discomfort and a drop in your love for camping.

 25 inches (63cm) per person is what is usually considered enough width for one person, but it’s honestly a bit too narrow in my humble opinion, particularly in hot climates.